 The path forward

-Trust & Safety Laboratory was founded 2 years ago by senior executives from Google and YouTube with a mission to make the web safer for everyone.
+Trust & Safety Laboratory was founded 2 years ago by senior Trust & Safety executives from Google, YouTube Reddit and TikTok with a mission to make the web safer for everyone.
 As leading Trust & Safety executives for Engineering, Product and Ops for over a decade each, they build enterprise systems and tools to identify high risk and unsafe content, accounts and transactions at scale.
 Trust Lab’s machine learning based classifiers and rules engines are combined with human insights to help clients better assess fraud and safety risks for content, identities and transactions on their platforms.
-Trust Lab has deployed its tech with a broad range of clients incl. some of the leading social networks, messaging companies and marketplaces.
+Trust Lab has deployed its tech with a broad range of clients including some of the leading social networks, messaging companies and marketplaces.

 Tom Siegel is the CEO and Co-Founder of Trust Lab.
-Previously the VP of Trust & Safety at Google for over 12 years, Tom built its global team through all stages of growth into an industry-leading user protection and abuse fighting organization with hundreds of millions of annual budget and thousands of team members all around the world.
-Tom’s portfolio included content safety, privacy and security protections for most of Google’s products including websearch, ads, payments, accounts, gmail and cloud.
-As the company’s most senior Trust & Safety executive, he set the company strategy and presented it to the board.
+Previously the VP of Trust & Safety at Google for over 14 years, Tom built its global team through all stages of growth into an industry-leading user protection and abuse fighting organization with thousands of team members all around the world.
+Tom’s portfolio included content safety, privacy and security protections for most of Google’s products including websearch, ads, payments, accounts, Gmail and cloud.
+As the company’s most senior Trust & Safety executive he set the company strategy and was responsible for its execution.
 Tom serves on a number of Trust & Safety advisory boards and coordinates events to build cross-industry collaboration on key Trust & Safety issues.